-The use by students of cell phones, non-district assigned Tablets, and any other unauthorized media shall be prohibited during the academic school day.
+The use by students of cell phones, MP3 Players, iPods, Palm Pilots, iPads, Tablets, and any other unauthorized media shall be prohibited during the academic school day.
 Such devices shall be turned off or made inoperable.

 All devices should remain in the student's locker or the device will be collected by the homeroom teacher upon entering the classroom.
 If a student is found to be using a cell phone or other electronic recording devices during the academic day, the following will occur: